Ben Foakes

 Benjamin Thomas Foakes (born 15 February 1993) is an English professional cricketer who plays internationally for the England Test cricket team.
 In domestic cricket, he represents Surrey, having previously played for Essex.

 Foakes made his Test debut in 2018, and played one game for each of the England One Day International and Twenty20 International teams in 2019.
 He plays as a right-handed wicket-keeper-batsman.

 Early life and education

 Foakes was born in Colchester, Essex and educated at Tendring Technology College.
 His father was English football Premier League referee, Peter Foakes.

-County cricket
+Domestic career

 During the 2011 English season, Foakes made his debut for Essex in a first-class match against the touring Sri Lankans at the County Ground, Chelmsford.
 He was dismissed for 5 runs in Essex's first-innings by Thisara Perera.
 He took three catches from behind the stumps, taking two in the Sri Lankans first-innings and a single catch in their second.
 In September 2011, he signed a professional contract which ran until 2013.

-On 14 August 2014, it was announced that Foakes had joined Surrey County Cricket Club.